SQUEEZE-IN FAQ

 What workshops are offered?

 This is a free-form gathering that evolves throughout the weekend.
 People post workshop offerings on the Big Board located in the registration room.
 People also post requests for things they hope someone else might agree to lead.
 Some “workshops” are really tune swaps, often focused on a particular genre, such as Morris tunes or Scandinavian waltzes.
 Some are for specific instruments, such as Hayden duet concertinas.
 Sometimes there is a “slow jam” for people who are just learning the tunes or their instrument.
-There is usually one that is a rehearsal for the pick-up band that plays for Saturday night’s contra dance, and that may happen just for fun even if we don’t have a dance.
+There is one that is a rehearsal for the pick-up band that plays for Saturday night’s dance party that follows the concert.
+There is a rehearsal for the All-Comers Arkestra that closes the concert.
 If you have a request or if you want to find out if there is interest in a workshop you’d like to offer, you can post it on Si-Talk ahead of the weekend.

 Do I have to go to the workshops?